Montelapiano

-Montelapiano is a comune and town in the Province of Chieti in the Abruzzo region of Italy.
-It is the smallest non alpine commune (not belonging to the regions of Piedmont, Valle d'Aosta, Lombardy, Veneto, Trentino-Alto Adige/Südtirol or Friuli-Venezia Giulia) in Italy by population.
+Montelapiano is a village and comune (municipality) in the Province of Chieti in the region of Abruzzo in Italy.
+With a population of 68, it is the least populous non-alpine municipality (not belonging to the regions of Piedmont, Valle d'Aosta, Lombardy, Veneto, Trentino-Alto Adige/Südtirol or Friuli-Venezia Giulia) in Italy, as well as the least populous in Abruzzo.